Guardians of the Galaxy Vol. 2

 Mantis’ characterization doubles down on Marvel’s practice of fetishizing women, but in her case, the added baggage of Asian stereotypes get thrown into the mix.

-Again, Mantis has a much more layered history in the comics than she does in the film, a history that includes her, a biracial German-Vietnamese woman, becoming the Celestial Madonna.
-But that history is swapped for an origin story involving an alien woman who was found as a larva by Ego and raised as his servant and, as Drax so bluntly said, Ego’s pet.
+Again, Mantis has a much more layered history in the comics than she does in the film, a history that includes being a biracial German-Vietnamese woman who becomes the Celestial Madonna.
+But that history is swapped for an origin story involving an alien woman who was found as a larva by Ego and raised as his servant and, as Drax so bluntly says in the film, Ego’s “pet.”

 On top of the film calling a woman of color a pet, Mantis’ submissive Asian role is overstated in her movements, actions, and reactions to other, more aggressive characters like Gamora.
 Even her accent, which is supposed to make her otherworldly, is based on a heightened stereotyped cadence.
 To quote Charles Paul Hoffman from Comic Book Resources: